N-acker/RockPaperScissors/README.md

 Project Title: Rock Paper Scissors (rps)

+Description: The objective of our project is to successfully develop a rock paper scissors game.
+When completed, the user should be able to access a home screen with a start button and instructions on how to play the game.
+When start is pressed, the user can choose rock, paper, or scissors through image-based buttons on the left side of the screen.
+The server chooses a randomized response to the user’s input.
+With counters to keep score, the winner is decided after having won 2/3 rounds of the game, and is declared through a darkened screen, with a printed message that declares whether the user has won or lost.
+The user is able to restart the game by clicking on a restart button if they win, and their win will be counted to a streak counter.
+If they lose or press on the home screen button, then the streak counter is reset.

 1. The game shall have a home screen that has a start button and an explanation on how to play rock paper scissors above the start button.
 2. Once start is pressed, the user will be lead to the game